apchsh/SAFPhot/docs/index.rst

 .. toctree::
    :caption: Table on Contents

 The SAFPhot pipeline was designed to enable fast and automatic processing of data taken using the 1.0 and 1.9m telescopes at the South African Astonomical Observatory.
-SAFPhot is focused on producing high quality photometry with a focus on transit photometry, however it is a general package which can be applied to data taken from any stellar sources.
+SAFPhot is focused on producing high quality photometry for transit photometry, however it is a general package which can be applied to data taken from any stellar sources.

 Installation
 ============